-If you’re planning a trip to Brazil, make sure you leave a few days to explore this wonderful city and its surrounds.
+Salvador is the home of Baiano culture, beautiful beaches and colorful buildings.
+If you’re planning a trip to Brazil, make sure you leave a few days to explore this wonderful city and the places that surround it.

-However, Salvador is not considered to be a safe city – even by the Brazilians who live here.
-So before you head off, check out these tips from our local experts and you too can dive into this amazing Afro-Brazilian playground without problems.
+However, Salvador is not considered to be a safe place to travel – even by the Brazilians who live here.
+So before you go, here's how to experience this Afro-Brazilian destination without trouble.

 Be discreet and cautious when you pull out your wallet.
 Don’t count money or text on the street.
 If you need to use your phone, pop into a shop or café so you can immerse yourself without worry.
 Stay in groups, especially at night and if you’re anywhere you don’t know or don’t feel comfortable, trust your gut – hop in a taxi and head somewhere else.
 If you’re at a tourist attraction and people are offering you ‘free gifts’, just ignore them and walk away.
-The nightlight is fantastic – Salvador is considered one of the centres of music and dance in Brazil – but it’s also the capital of robbery, especially for tourists.
+The nightlife is fantastic here, Salvador is considered one of the centers of music and dance in Brazil, but it’s also the capital of robbery, especially for tourists.

 Don’t go out with everything you own.
 If you’re taking your phone out, leave your camera at home, or vice versa.
 If you’ve got multiple credit or bank cards, don’t take them all with you.
 That way if anything happens, you’re not left without funds for the rest of your trip.

-Anything outside of the main tourist neighbourhoods of Barra, Rio Vermelho and the Pelourinho is broadly considered unsafe for tourists.
-Ok, so this is a little excessive, but it’s a good idea to keep your head on you wherever you go.
-Stay away from the ‘perifierias’ (the suburbs), which in Salvador’s case are some of the poorest neighbourhoods with some of the highest rates of crime in the country.
+Anything outside of the main tourist neighborhoods of Barra, Rio Vermelho and the Pelourinho is broadly considered unsafe for tourists.
+Okay, so this is a little excessive, but it’s a good idea to keep your head on you wherever you go.
+Stay away from the perifierias (the suburbs), which in Salvador’s case are some of the poorest neighborhoods with some of the highest rates of crime in the country.

 Baianos are much more forward than you may be used to and they’re not shy about complimenting the female form.
 If you end up with an unwanted admirer truly bothering you, walk into a nearby shop or supermarket.
 Brazilian men believe in persistence (it’s a cultural thing), but if you’re firm that their attention is unwanted, they’ll eventually get the message and leave you alone.
 General safety rules apply for women in Salvador – stay with your friends, don’t leave the bar on your own and follow your gut about people you’ve just met.
 Always take taxis home at the end of the night, even if they are more expensive: your safety is more important than your budget!

-Brazil is typically a very safe country for solo female travellers, however Salvador is trickier in that respect.
-If you’re travelling alone, take the time to make new friends at your hostel and stick with them when you go out.
+Brazil is typically a very safe country for solo female travelers, however Salvador is trickier in that respect.
+If you’re traveling alone, take the time to make new friends at your hostel and stick with them when you go out.